ivans-innovation-lab/my-company-documentation/chapter3/infrastructure-as-code.md

 ## The scenario '_Cloud-based'_

-This scenario will lead you through configuration of Artifactory, CircleCI and PWS.
-This tools are on the cloud, and you don't need to install and manage them.
+This scenario will guide you through configuration of Artifactory, CircleCI and PWS.
+This tools are on the cloud, and you don't need to install them or manage them.

 * [Artifactory](https://www.jfrog.com/artifactory/) as Maven repository on AWS
   * [http://maven.idugalic.pro](http://maven.idugalic.pro)